 The food portion is enough and my staff were all happy.
 Because they are happy, it also makes me very happy.

 You may want to consider giving this caterer a try, if your geograhical location permits.
-This caterer can cook Chinese, Indian and Western food.
+This caterer can cook Malay, Chinese, Indian and Western food.
+They also can cater for fully vegetarian.